 April Rectanus, LCPC

-April Rectanus, our clinical director, is a Licensed Clinical Professional Counselor and has her Master's degree in Clinical Psychology.
-She has worked at the Care Clinic for over 3 years.
-She previously worked at St. Vincent's Center with severely emotionally and behaviorally disturbed children and their families.
+April Rectanus, our clinical director, is a Licensed Clinical Professional Counselor and has her Master’s degree in Clinical Psychology.
+She has worked at the Care Clinic since 2007.
+She previously worked at St. Vincent’s Center with severely emotionally and behaviorally disturbed children and their families.
 Her work there consisted of providing individual, group, and family therapy as well as case management services, crisis intervention, and some direct care experience.
-Ms. Rectanus has over 10 years of experience working with maltreated children and their families and has obtained extensive training on trauma and related topics.
+Ms. Rectanus has several years of experience working with maltreated children and their families and has obtained extensive training on trauma and related topics.
 Ms. Rectanus incorporates play therapy and cognitive-behavioral approaches in her work.
 Also she has provided training and supervision to other clinicians.

 Randy Chang, PsyD

-Dr. Randy Chang is a licensed psychologist and has been providing mental health services to children and families for over 5 years.
+Dr. Randy Chang is a licensed psychologist and has been providing mental health services to children and families for the bulk of his clinical career and has been with the Care Clinic since 2008.
 He specializes in delivering trauma-based therapeutic and assessment services to children and families affected by child maltreatment (i.e., physical abuse, sexual abuse, neglect, exposure to domestic violence).
 Dr. Chang earned his doctorate in clinical psychology at Pacific University.
 His graduate education and training was geared towards specialized work with children and families.
-This included an internship at Monterey County Children's Behavioral Health (in Salinas, CA) and a postdoctoral psychology residency at the University of Maryland Care Clinic.
-Dr. Chang's clinical training and practice has included sites spanning the United States, including sites in Oregon, California, Georgia, and Maryland.
+This included an internship at Monterey County Children’s Behavioral Health (in Salinas, CA) and a postdoctoral psychology residency at the University of Maryland Care Clinic.
+Dr. Chang’s clinical training and practice has included sites spanning the United States, including sites in Oregon, California, Georgia, and Maryland.

 Gary Klein, M.D.